Kedreamix/Linly-Talker/README.md

 - **Updated the beginner-friendly AutoDL deployment tutorial, and also updated the codewithgpu image, allowing for one-click experience and learning.**
 - **Updated WebUI.py: Linly-Talker WebUI now supports multiple modules, multiple models, and multiple options**

+**2024.06 Update** 📆

+- **Integrated MuseTalk into Linly-Talker and updated the WebUI, enabling basic real-time conversation capabilities.**

 ---

 <details>